matheussodree/English-Course/README.md

   Purple - Roxo / Orange - Laranja / Grey - Cinza

   Dark blue - Azul escuro / Light green - Verde claro

+* __Articles__

+  A school - Uma escola / A book - Um livro

+  A pen - Uma caneta / A pencil - Um lápis

+  An airplane - Um avião / An orange - Uma laranja

+  An umbrella - Um guarda-chuvas / An elephant - Um elefante

+  An hour - Uma hora / An hotel - Um hotel

+  The sky - O céu / The birds - Os pássaros / The rain - A chuva

+  The clouds - As nuvens / The teacher - O(a) professor(a)

+  The doctors - Os(as) médicos(as) / The engineers - Os engenheiros